 This framework can be helpful to anyone in organizational leadership, but also for understanding what is happening in Evangelicalism and Western Christianity in general.

 Social movements and organizations follow a natural life cycle that begins in the chaotic stage and progresses toward stability and eventually stagnation.
-Of course, the process is not necessarily linear and not all movements progress through all of the stages.
-However, all organizations/movements fall somewhere on this continuum between chaos and stagnation.
+Of course, the process is not always linear and not all movements progress through all of the stages.
+However, all organizations/movements fall somewhere on this continuum between chaos and stagnation, including churches!

 How did we get here?

 An organic grassroots movement begins in the margins with a passion to challenge the status quo.
 Things are chaotic and disorganized but driven by the cause and full of potential.
 It grows and gains critical mass.
 However, sustaining growth requires organization.
 So systems and structures are created to manage the increasing complexity.
 Policies and bureaucratic processes begin to replace relationships.
 The once organic movement is becoming a formal organization.
 It becomes more effective but innovation also starts to slow down.

 It is clear that we are living through a time of significant change and upheaval.
 And it seems more and more evident that American Evangelicalism as a movement is having trouble adapting.
-It has reached the stagnant–institutional stage.
-It is in decline or at best, maintenance mode.
-It is now standing in the way of much needed reform and systemic change.
+It has reached the stagnant-institutional stage.
+It may now be standing in the way of much-needed reform and systemic change.

 Where do we go from here?

 A healthy organization must continually navigate the tension between flexibility and stability.
-For organizations and institutions that are well established, it can be very difficult for established institutions to change but not impossible.
+For organizations and institutions that are well established, it can be very difficult to change and adapt to new realities but not impossible.
 Here are four ways movements/organizations can avoid stagnation:

-- Reinvent itself: the organization can proactively embrace questioning, create space for flexible new thinking, and take risks for the sake of a new future
+- Reinvent itself: the organization can proactively embrace questioning and create space for flexible new thinking; it can take risks for the sake of a new future

 - Accept change: an internal or external disruption can create chaos in the system and become a catalyst for change; healthy institutions can accept and adapt to change rather than resist and regress